 The Nike Metcon Repper DSX is a versatile training model.
 Whether you’re a squat, a medicine ball or a rope climber, it’s going to resist your most intense training.

-- The types of workout which involve metabolic conditioning have gained considerable popularity over the last few years.
+The types of training which involve metabolic conditioning have gained considerable popularity over the past few years.
 As one of the largest athletic brands, Nike could not stay behind and has released a series of training shoes, known as the Metcons, dedicated to that specific purpose.